samuelsson/quadrilateral/README.md

 This will first create new versions and push to origin.
 Secondly publish all packages on git where the version is higher than on the registry.

+### If something goes wrong

+Sometimes when running `lerna publish` the new version gets pushed to GitHub as a new release/tag but the actual publishing to npm fails (registry down for example).
+If this happens it is easy to trigger a new deploy for the current release on GitHub with the command `yarn run lerna publish from-git`.

 ## Built With

 * [lerna](https://github.com/lerna/lerna) - The tool for managing all packages inside this single repo.